aicell-lab/squid-control/README.md

 The public Hypha server (`hypha.aicell.io`) may not always be stable for critical device control.
 The mirror service provides a solution:

-1. **Setup local Hypha service** on your workstation for stable device control
+1. **Setup local Hypha server** on your workstation for stable device control
 2. **Register local microscope service** on your local Hypha server
 3. **Run mirror service** on the same workstation to mirror hardware control to remote servers
 4. **Result**: You get both stability (local control) and remote access (cloud availability)